iszengGit/appweb-gpl/README.md

 Appweb is a compact, fast and secure web server for embedded applications.
 It supports HTTP with a web server and HTTP client utility.

+This repository does not contain the Appweb Enterprise Edition source code, but it is the repository for issues and bug reports for both the Appweb Community and Enterprise editions.
+Contact dev@embedthis.com for access to the Enterprise Edition source code.

 Branches
 ---

-The purpose of this repository is for evaluating the Appweb web server.
-This GPL licensed version is an earlier verion of the Appweb Enterprise Edition Web Server and does not have all the features or fixes of the Enterprise Edition.

-This version is suitable for evaluation and not for production use.
+The repository has several branches:

+* master - Most recent release of the software.
+* X.X - Archived prior release branches for maintenance.

 Licensing
 ---